MicrosoftDocs/patterns-practices/patterns-practices/reference/commandbehaviorbase-t-class-mspp-interactivity.md

 Remarks
 -------

-<span id="remarksToggle"></span> CommandBehaviorBase can be used to provide new behaviors for commands.
+ CommandBehaviorBase can be used to provide new behaviors for commands.

 Inheritance Hierarchy
 ---------------------